BA/MA in Russian, Eurasian, and Eastern European Studies

 Interested students should apply no later than the semester before the one in which they intend to begin coursework for the M.A.
 Accepted students may begin coursework for the MA in their senior year as they complete undergraduate degrees in their respective departments.

 Students accepted into the program must discuss graduate course selection (course 4000-level and above) with the Program Director (DGS) before beginning their coursework.
-Requirements for the MA in Regional Studies-Russia, Eurasia, and Eastern Europe are the same as the regular MA degree.
+Requirements for the MA in Regional Studies-Russia, Eurasia, and Eastern Europe are the same as in the MARS-REERS degree.
+They are listed below.

 Students may apply in the Spring of their Junior year or the Fall of their Senior year.
 Students must have a demonstrated interest in Russian, Eurasian, and Eastern European Studies.
 They must be able to meet the language requirement by the time of graduation from the MA program.
 Students must also have a minimum of a 3.5 GPA overall.

 Upon enrollment into GSAS, accepted BA/MA students will receive 0.5 residence units and up to 3 courses (9-12 credits) of graduate course work in regional studies as approved by the DGS.
-The Dean of the student’s undergraduate division must certify that the courses were taken in excess of the requirements for the bachelor’s degree.
+The Dean of the student’s undergraduate division must certify that the courses were taken in excess of the 124-credit requirement for the Columbia or Barnard bachelor's degree (ie. courses that did not count toward undergraduate major, concentration, or general education requirements).
+Students transferring fewer than 9 credits will be granted a 0.25 RU.

 Current MA Requirements